Gap Technical Analysis (NYSE:GPS)

 Gap Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Gap MACD indicator is below 0 indicating a bearish trend.
+The Gap MACD indicator is above 0 indicating a bullish trend.

 Gap Relative Strength Index